Getting Started with Python¶

 Notice that the structure is kind of similar to the structures of while loops.

-The first line indicates the distinguishing for
+The first line indicates the distinguishing for keyword and it ends with a colon.

 The body of the loop is indented to the right, like in the while loop, the if block, and the function definitions.

-What’s different in this case is that we have the keyword in
+What’s different in this case is that we have the keyword in.

-.
+Also, between the for keyword and in keyword, we have the name of a variable, in this case item.
 This variable will take each of the values in the sequence that the loop iterates through.iterable is a collection of objects—for example, a list or tuple.
 The statement(s) in the loop body are denoted by indentation, as with all Python control structures, and are executed once for each item in iterable.
 The loop variable item takes on the value of the next element in iterable each time through the loop.

 # example 9